Superbia (musical): Fate of the material

-Larson's scripts, sheet music, and demos for Superbia and 1984 are kept in the Jonathan Larson Papers at the Library of Congress.
-A recording of the Village Gate performance, filmed by Victoria Leacock Hoffman, is in her private possession.
+Larson's scripts, sheet music, and demos for Superbia and 1984 are kept in the Jonathan Larson Papers at the Library of Congress, and can be viewed on request.
+Victoria Leacock Hoffman's recording of the Village Gate performance is also part of the Library's collection.

 Although Superbia itself was ultimately never produced, several songs from it have since been released through other means.
 When Tick, Tick...
 Boom! was adapted into a three-person musical in 2001, playwright David Auburn restructured the show to center it around the buildup to, the performance, and aftermath of the Playwrights Horizons Superbia workshop.
 This provided an opportunity to include "Come to Your Senses", which thematically fit with the new story.
 Larson's demos for "LCD Readout" and "One of These Days" were included on the 2007 album Jonathan Sings Larson.
-"One of These Days" and a song from 1984, "SOS", were included on The Jonathan Larson Project album released in 2019.
+"One of These Days" and a song from 1984, "SOS", were included on The Jonathan Larson Project album released in 2019, and were featured in the 2025 Off-Broadway production.

 When Tick, Tick...
 Boom! was adapted into the 2021 film, director Lin-Manuel Miranda and screenwriter Steven Levenson made an active effort to feature more of the Superbia songs.
-In addition to “Come to Your Senses”, two songs from Superbia are prominently featured in the movie: the previously-released "LCD Readout", and the song "Sextet", as the lyrics thematically fit with the story of the film.
+In addition to “Come to Your Senses”, two songs from Superbia are prominently featured in the movie: the previously released "LCD Readout", sung by Andrew Garfield as Larson during a workshop scene; and the song "Sextet"—performed in sections over the course of a montage of the film's characters—as the lyrics thematically fit with the story of the film.
 "Ever After" is also used in the film's score.

 Potential revival

 An attempt was made in the mid-2000s to adapt Superbia into an animated film, but the project was cancelled during pre-production and never had a finished screenplay.

 The depiction of the Superbia workshop in the 2021 film version of Tick, Tick...
 Boom! sparked renewed interest in Larson's unproduced musical.
-"Sextet", which had not been included on the film's soundtrack, was released as a single on the occasion of what would have been Larson's 62nd birthday on February 4, 2022 after considerable fan demand following its use in the film.
+"Sextet", which had not been included on the film's soundtrack, was released as a single titled "Sextet Montage" on the occasion of what would have been Larson's 62nd birthday on February 4, 2022 after considerable fan demand.
 This in turn has sparked interest in Superbia receiving a full production or some form of release of the existing material.
 J. Collis highlights Larson's satire of his own era predicted the rise of reality television and social media, which would make it a strong contender for a potential revival, especially as technology has reached the point that Larson's score and design vision could more easily be achieved.
 However, while Collis believes that such a revival is possible, both he and Tick, Tick...
 Boom! director Miranda agree it would be very difficult to make, due to the musical's inherent complexity, its multiple drafts, and its unfinished state.